Has filter. false [sweetitch] templateSuffix is truthy

 Sweet Itch in Horses

-What is sweet itch in horses?
+What is Sweet Itch in horses?

-Insect Bite Hypersensitivity, otherwise known as Sweet Itch, in the UK ("summer mange", "summer eczema" or "Queensland itch", across the world), is a chronic, recurrent, seasonal dermatitis of horses.
+Insect Bite Hypersensitivity, otherwise known as sweet itch, in the UK ("summer mange", "summer eczema" or "Queensland itch", across the world), is a chronic, recurrent, seasonal dermatitis of horses.

-What causes sweet itch in horses?
+What causes Sweet Itch in horses?

 Sweet itch in horses is caused by the bites of female biting midges – species of the genera Culicoides – and is prevalent across spring and summer, dying back in autumn and absent in winter.